 However, more precise delivery of outdoor advertising aligned with better tracking of proximate footfall through mobile devices, more accurate understanding of social conversation generated by high impact placements, and increased sophistication in modelling of marketing performance is very quickly improving our understanding of campaign performance and our ability to deploy media investment more effectively and accurately.

-If you’d like to discuss any of the points raised in this article in more detail or if you’d like to review your marketing planning more broadly please do get in touch on firstname.lastname@example.org or call us on +44 (0) 203 0114 500
+If you would like to discuss any of the points raised in this article in more detail or if you would like to review your marketing planning more broadly please do get in touch on firstname.lastname@example.org or call us on +44 (0) 203 0114 500